wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_agent_communication/test_shared_configuration.md

 ## General info

 To avoid race conditions problems, the keep_alive module module on agent_simulator is disabled and the keep_alive messages are sent manually.
-This way we avoid the scenario where keep_alive thread sends two messages with the same deprecated checksum while the process_message thread updates such checksum.
+This avoids the scenario where keep_alive thread sends two messages with the same deprecated checksum while the process_message thread updates such checksum.
 This would cause an error because the manager would send to the agent the shared configuration twice and it shouldn't.